 Remember to also add an HTTPS property to your Google Webmaster account …

 After completing the above, check your site to make sure that everything is working correctly.
 If you experience any problems, contact your webhost for help.

 Congratulations!
 Now you know how to add SSL to WordPress.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you enjoy this post?
-Please feel free to use the social links below to share this post with anyone thinking of starting a business online.
+Was this tutorial useful?
+Please feel free to use the links below and share this post with other WordPress users.